segfaultlabs/GPS_Scripts/README.md

 ### 9. Double-Check Everything

 1. In u-center, open the `Text Console` window by going to `View > Text Console`.
-2. Check the NMEA data output to make sure you only see the enabled sentences (GGA, RMC, VTG).
+2. Check the NMEA data output to make sure you only see the enabled sentences (GGA, RMC, VTG, GST).

 ## That's It!